Labor policy in the Philippines: Youth unemployment, job and skill mismatch, educated unemployed

 In 2010, half of the 2.9 million unemployed Filipinos were age 15–24.
 More than half of the unemployed youth are stuck due to lack of job opportunities, lack of skills and the competition with older ones.
 This lack of training and skills and incompetence may be due to poor education.
 On the other hand, there is the job and skill mismatch.
 Even with the high unemployment rate, there are jobs that are not filled because there are no applicants who have the right qualifications.
 From this job mismatch problem also arises the educated unemployed.
 In 2010, the unemployment rate among the college educated is about 11%.
 Some have difficulty in finding an appropriate job for the degree they have.
 Others, on the other hand, have higher reservation wages and can afford to wait for better opportunities.

 Labor Code of the Philippines

-The Labor Code of the Philippines governs employment practices and labor relations in the Philippines.
-It also identifies the rules and standards regarding employment such as pre-employment policies, labor conditions, wage rate, work hours, employee benefits, and termination of employees.
-Under the regime of the President [Ferdinand Marcos], it was promulgated on May 1, 1974 and took effect November 1, 1974, six months after its promulgation.
+The Labor Code of the Philippines is the primary statute governing employment practices and labor relations in the Philippines.
+It establishes the rules and standards relating to employment, including pre-employment requirements, conditions of labor, wage rates, hours of work, employee benefits, and procedures for the termination of employment.
+The Code was promulgated on May 1, 1974, during the administration of President Ferdinand Marcos, and came into effect on November 1, 1974, six months after its promulgation.